-The following Private Client guidance note Produced in partnership with Yvonne Evans, Law Lecturer, Solicitor (non-practising), TEP, University of Dundee provides comprehensive and up to date legal information covering:
+The following Private Client practice note Produced in partnership with Yvonne Evans, Law Lecturer, Solicitor (non-practising), TEP, University of Dundee provides comprehensive and up to date legal information covering:

 A trust is constituted expressly where the owner of property (the truster) transfers property to trustees to hold for defined purposes on behalf of the beneficiaries.
 Constitution of the trust is completed by delivery of the trust property or trust deed to the trustee.

 ‘Trust deed’ is defined by the Trusts (Scotland) Act 1921 (T(S)A 1921) as meaning:

 any deed or other writing, private or local Act of Parliament, royal charter, or resolution of any corporation or ecclesiastical body, constituting any trust, and

 any decree, deed, or other writing appointing a judicial factor